oda-hub/mmoda-manifesto/README.md

 ### Actually fit-for-purpose

 Quite little manpower is dedicated in ODA to features which are not motivated by involved projects.
-For example, [INTEGRAL project](https://www.isdc.unige.ch) and [SNF-funded multi-messenger transient project]() are key contributors at this time, and will develop features relevant for their specific goals.
+For example, [INTEGRAL project](https://www.isdc.unige.ch) and [SNF-funded multi-messenger transient project]() are key contributors at this time, and will develop features relevant for their specific goals: [multi-instrument cross-calibration](), [multi-messenger transient discoveries](), and [quick-look analysis of fresh INTEGRAL data]().

 ## Attribution for Data And Software: Provencance